willtemperley/v-guice/README.md

 v-guice
 =======

-This project provides the machinery necessary to create Vaadin 7 applications using Guice for dependency injection.
+This project provides the machinery necessary to create Vaadin applications using Guice for dependency injection.
 This project is really a distilled version of https://github.com/davidsowerby/v7/.

+Version 2.0 now supports Vaadin 8.1+.

 To Guice-up your Vaadin project, you'll need to do the following: